JCSDA/jedi-docs/docs/tutorials/level1/run-jedi.rst

    cd /jedi
    ls

 There are two subdirectories here.
-One is ``fv3-bundle``.  :doc:`As described elsewhere in this documentation <../developer/building_and_testing/building_jedi>`, jedi applications are best built as part of **bundles** that include all the different JEDI code repositories needed to compile that particular application.
-As its name suggests, ``fv3-bundle`` includes the source code for all the repositories require to run the `FV3 model <https://www.gfdl.noaa.gov/fv3/>`_ within JEDI, with the accompanying data assimilation capabilities of core JEDI repositories including the Object Oriented Prediction System (OOPS), the Interface for Observational Data Assimilation (:doc:`IODA <../jedi-components/ioda/index>`, the Unified Forward Operator (:doc:`UFO <../jedi-components/ufo/index>`) and the System-Agnostic Background Error Representation (SABER).
-Go into that directory and look around.
+One is ``fv3-bundle``.  :doc:`As described elsewhere in this documentation <../../developer/building_and_testing/building_jedi>`, jedi applications are best built as part of **bundles** that include all the different JEDI code repositories needed to compile that particular application.
+As its name suggests, ``fv3-bundle`` includes the source code for all the repositories require to run the `FV3 model <https://www.gfdl.noaa.gov/fv3/>`_ within JEDI, with the accompanying data assimilation capabilities of core JEDI repositories including the Object Oriented Prediction System (:doc:`OOPS <../../jedi-components/oops/index>`), the Interface for Observational Data Assimilation (:doc:`IODA <../../jedi-components/ioda/index>`, the Unified Forward Operator (:doc:`UFO <../../jedi-components/ufo/index>`) and the System-Agnostic Background Error Representation (:doc:`SABER <../../jedi-components/saber/index>`).
+The interface between FV3-based models and JEDI is implemented through the :doc:`FV3-JEDI <../../jedi-components/fv3-jedi/index>` code repository.
+Go into the ``fv3-bundle`` directory and look around.

 Also in the ``/jedi`` directory is a subdirectory called ``build``.
 This contains the compiled code, including the executables that are located in ``/jedi/build/bin``.
 Again, have a look around.